Skip to content

 Adventure travellers crossing a rope bridge in the canopy of a jungle in Ghana

-Buy your Cedi now
+Buy your cedi now

 Banknotes in Ghana

-The current Ghana cedi banknotes were introduced in 2007.
-Banknotes from before 2007 were replaced.
+Ghanaian banknotes from before 2007 were replaced.
 A redenomination occurred, and four zeros were dropped: 10,000 cedis from before 2007 were replaced by a new 1 cedi banknote.

 The current Ghanaian cedi banknotes in circulation are 1 cedi, 2 cedis, 5 cedis, 10 cedis, 20 cedis and 50 cedis.
-All Ghanaian banknotes of 5 cedis and up feature portraits of the Big Six leaders of the United Gold Coast Convention.

 Current Ghanaian cedi bank notes